davidcalikes/Late-Gigs/docs/README.md

     * Click the 'JSON' button then 'Create'.
 Your new credentials file will now download into your default downloads folder,

     * The Late Gigs Credentials file is called creds.json.
-Rename tour file and ensure it is still listed in the .gitignore file.
+Rename your .json file to creds.json and ensure it is still listed in the .gitignore file.

     * Copy the creds file into the cloned repo.